DannyyDing/Bank-project/Goal 2/README.md

 <img src="https://github.com/DannyyDing/Bank-project/blob/main/imgs/GAM_%23552.png" width="500" alt="GAM_#551">
 In next session, we are to get the importance from SHAP and compare the results.

-## 2.4 XGBoost
+## 2.4 XGBoost and SHAP
 ### **Target**:
-to implement XGBoost on the processed data, and use SHAP to explain the model
+to implement XGBoost on the processed data, and use SHAP to explain the model both locally and globally
 ### **Notes**:
 #### **2.4.1 XGBoost(without tuning)**
 We did not do any tuning to XGBoost, because **the raw model has a relatively high accuracy**, and